 A new roof, for example, typically sets homeowners back around $5,000 and lasts about 25 years.
-To calculate the capital expenditures, simply divide $5,000 by 25 (the expected lifespan of a roof).
+To calculate the CapEx, simply divide $5,000 by 25 (the expected lifespan of a roof).
 That means, on average, you can expect to pay $200 a year in capital expenditures on the roof alone.
 Now, take the same approach and apply it to every major maintenance item you expect to encounter.
-What you’ll end up with is the average amount you can expect to spend on capital expenditures each year.
+What you’ll end up with is the average amount you can expect to spend each year.
 If you so choose, you may also break them down into months, which most people are more comfortable doing.

-Capital expenditures are reserved for fixed assets, not the least of which are expected to be productive for the duration of their usable life.
-In other words, capital expenditures are long-term expenses specifically designed to help scale a company in one way or another.
+CapEx is reserved for fixed assets, not the least of which is expected to be productive for the duration of their usable life.
+Capital expenditures are long-term expenses specifically designed to help scale a company in one way or another.
 Regular maintenance, on the other hand, represents more of a short-term cost.
-Otherwise known as revenue costs, regular maintenance refers to costs related to revenue transactions or operating periods, not unlike the cost of goods sold or repairs and maintenance expense.
-More specifically, however, the differences between the two can be broken down by the following:
+Otherwise known as revenue costs, regular maintenance refers to costs related to revenue transactions or operating periods.
+More specifically, the differences between the two can be broken down by the following:

 Capital expenditures represent some of the largest expenses associated with an investment property.
 Having said that, they are nothing, if not necessary.
-It is true what they say: you need to spend money to make money, and capital expenditures are no excerption.
+It is true what they say: you need to spend money to make money, and capital expenditures are no exception.
 There’s no way around them, so you may as well budget for them.
-Those that cannot only account for said expenses, but also budget for them accordingly, will find running a successful real estate business to be easier
+Those that cannot only account for said expenses but also budget for them accordingly, will find running a successful real estate business to be easier